muellsen/MNA/README.md

 # MNA
-Microbial network analysis
+Microbial Network Analysis

-This folder comprises a number of functions and scripts for (microbial) network analysis.
+This project comprises a number of functions and scripts for (microbial) network analysis.